bluebanquise/bluebanquise/collections/infrastructure/roles/conman/README.md

 Conman role will automatically look for equipment profile variables and bmc registered of each hosts.

-To make an host conmanc compatible in the inventory, ensure the `bmc` dict is set for the target host, and that target host as access (host_vars, group_vars, etc) to and `ep_host_authentication` list with IPMI protocol registered.
+To make an host conman compatible in the inventory, ensure the `bmc` dict is set for the target host, and that target host as access (host_vars, group_vars, etc) to and `ep_host_authentication` list with IPMI protocol registered.

 An ultra basic example would be: